West Dunbartonshire: Governance

 The council comprises 22 councillors elected from 6 wards.

 Political control

+At the 2022 election, Labour won a majority of the seats on the council.
+After by-elections and changes of allegiance, Labour lost its majority in August 2024 and resigned the leadership of the council.
+After the other parties and independent councillors were unable to agree an alternative administration, Labour was reinstated to the council's leadership positions in September 2024, running the council as a minority administration.

 The first election was held in 1995, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 1 April 1996.
 Political control of West Dunbartonshire Council since 1996 has been as follows:

 Leadership

-The leaders of the council since 1996 have been:
+The role of provost is largely ceremonial in West Dunbartonshire.
+They chair full council meetings and act as the council's civic figurehead.
+Political leadership is provided by the leader of the council.
+The leaders since 1996 have been:

+Composition

+Following the 2022 election and subsequent by-elections and changes of allegiance up to August 2024, the composition of the council was:

+The next election is due in 2027.

 Premises

 The council is based at the former Burgh Hall at 16 Church Street in Dumbarton.
 It also has an area office in the main shopping centre in Clydebank.

 When the council was created in 1996, it inherited several buildings from its predecessors, including Municipal Buildings and Crosslet House from Dumbarton District Council, Clydebank Town Hall and the nearby Council Offices on Rosebery Place from Clydebank District Council, and the County Buildings, Dumbarton from Strathclyde Regional Council.

 The council gradually consolidated its offices, with Crosslet House being demolished in 2015, the Rosebery Place offices being demolished in 2017, and the County Buildings being demolished in 2019.

 In 2018 the council consolidated most of its offices to Burgh Hall, which had been vacant for some years.
 The front part of the 1866 building was retained and a modern office complex built to the rear.
 The Municipal Buildings in Dumbarton are still used by the council as a register office, whilst Clydebank Town Hall is now primarily an events venue.